xerolinux/XeroHub/content/updates/browser-situation/index.md

 ### Closing thoughts

-We hope that this will put en end to the constant backlash we have been receiving.
+We hope that this will put en end to the constant backlash.
 As we pointed out earlier, those are just there so you have a browser to use out the box.
 You then install whichever one you prefer through our toolkit.
 We will be adding more as time goes by.

 However, we cannot add every single one out there, as there are way too many.
-If you don't find the one you like on the list, easy, just head on over to either [**Flathub**](https://flathub.org), the [**AUR**](https://aur.archlinux.org) or the official **Arch Repos**, and install it from there.
+If you don't find the one you like on the list, just head on over to either [**Flathub**](https://flathub.org), the [**AUR**](https://aur.archlinux.org) or the official **Arch Repos**, and install it from there.

 It's that easy.
 We apologize for this, but it had to be done to avoid any potential arguments and political discussions.
 Thanks for your continued support and understanding in this matter.